lol123123f/EbTelosUltimate/README.md

 ## Discord server
+Have some ideas for the mod?
+Found some bugs and glitches?

-join our discord server to get help and share you ideas [Click here to join](https://discord.gg/4UrTm8q24g)
+join our discord server to get help and share you ideas!
+[Click here to join](https://discord.gg/4UrTm8q24g)

 ![Logo](https://www.telosrealms.com/img/logo-telos-realms.8ecebee2.png)